NikKrieger/withdots/README.md

 `withdots()` adds `...` via `formals<-`, which expressly drops `attributes` (see `` ?`formals<-` ``).
-To prevent this loss, `withdots()` sets the function’s `attributes` aside at the beginning and re-attaches them to at the end.
+To prevent this loss, `withdots()` sets the function’s `attributes` aside at the beginning and re-attaches them at the end.
 Normally, this would re-attach the original function’s `srcref` `attribute` to the new function, making it so that the newly added `...` would not be depicted when the new function is `print`ed.
 For this reason, the old `srcref` `attribute` is dropped, and only the remaining `attributes` are re-attached to the new function.

 Observe what would happen during `print`ing if **all** original `attributes` were naively added to the modified function: